Prahasith05/SkillUxe/README.md

-# SKillUXE
+# SkillUXE
-The issue of unemployment remains a significant challenge, particularly for individuals with skills but limited access to professional networks and opportunities
+This repository contains the code for a simple website built with HTML and CSS.
+It serves as a beginner-friendly project, providing a foundation for web development enthusiasts to explore basic HTML and CSS concepts.